platipodium/vinos/doc/joss/paper.md

 # Acknowledgements

-We acknowledge contributions from Wolfgang Probst, Seong Jieun, and Jürgen Scheffran for providing data, fruitful discussions and contributing to the ODD document.
+We acknowledge contributions from Wolfgang Probst, Marie Ryan, Jieun Seo, and Jürgen Scheffran for providing data, fruitful discussions and for contributing to the ODD document.
 We thank all members of the MuSSeL consortium making this software relevant in a research context.
 The development of the model was made possible by the grant 03F0862A "Multiple Stressors on North Sea Life" within the 3rd Küstenforschung Nord-Ostsee (KüNO) call of the Forschung für Nachhaltigkeit program of the Germany Bundesministerium für Bildung und Forschung (BMBF).

 # References